 If conflict isn’t preventable, it must be mendable.
 Taking the lead on solving the issue at hand shows initiative and can show employees that working out the problem is better than letting it fester.

 Even the best leaders can make the mistake of thinking that a bit of confusion doesn’t always have to lead to a full-on meltdown.
-However, being present on the crime scene can give some perspective and new clues on preventing future quarrels.
+However, being present at the crime scene can give some perspective and new clues to preventing future quarrels.

 Conflicts bring many negative vibes into the conversation, saying that rationality goes out the window if the timing is poor.
 A good leader must act as a mediator between two opposing sides and know when to intervene.